benrietti/benrietti/README.md

 [![](https://img.shields.io/badge/Spotify-1ED760?style=for-the-badge&logo=spotify&logoColor=white)](https://open.spotify.com/playlist/0LL1o9zWGGt7CC53ljYVKe?si=f12241d2b82d4358)

-"First solve the problem.
-Then write the code."
-        Author: John Johnson

  "To accomplish great things, we must not only act, but also dream; not only plan, but also believe."
        Author: Anatole France